 Click on any thumbnails to see a larger picture:

-The Huon pine from Tasmania is a member of the Podocarpus family and makes a large shrub, or small tree after very many years.
-Slender branches of scale-like evergreen foliage droops in a very graceful fashion, though the plant remains conical.
-Not for the very coldest areas, this appreciates a little shelter in most places, though is tougher than you may imagine.
+The Huon pine from Tasmania is a member of the Podocarpus family and makes a large evergreen pendulous shrub, or small tree after many years.
+Slender branches of scale-like evergreen foliage droops in a very graceful fashion, 'weeping like a windblown fountain'.
+This appreciates a little shelter in most places, though is fully hardy, even in E. Scotland.

-Masses of vibrant, deep coral-pink flowers are seen late summer and stems show attractive bark.
-A hybrid between L. indica and L. fauriei raised by Don Egolf at the US National Arboretum, this, despite popular belief, flowers regularly in the Southern UK at least.
+Masses of vibrant, deep red-pink flowers are seen late summer and stems show light grey and tan bark.
+A hybrid between L. indica and L. fauriei raised by Don Egolf in the USA, this, despite popular belief, flowers regularly in the Southern UK at least.
 Plants at Kew have been covered in flower in late summer for many years, including recent poor summers.

-One of the most distinctive evergreen trees one can see in west coast gardens, though is hardier than you might imagine, to below -10c..
-Often confused with Laurelia sempervirens, both species native to Central and South Central Chile.
-A medium sized evergreen tree with pale grey bark, distinctive, toothed, aromatic foliage and small white flowers in spring.
+One of the most distinctive evergreen trees one can see in west coast gardens, though is hardier than you might imagine, to below -10c.
+Often confused with Laurelia sempervirens, both species native to Chile.
+A medium sized semi-weeping evergreen tree with smooth pale grey bark, distinctive, toothed, aromatic foliage and small white flowers in spring.